Operation Horseshoe: Indictments and Verdicts

-Controversy
+Controversy and analysis

-The existence of Operation Horseshoe was immediately denied by the Yugoslav officials.
+The existence of Operation Horseshoe was immediately denied by Yugoslav officials.
 Slobodan Milošević labeled it as a "fabrication of the German Defence Ministry".
 Milošević denied a policy of ethnic cleansing during the NATO bombing in Kosovo and stated that "when aggression stops, when bombing stops, then it will be very easy to continue (the) political process".

-Ratomir Tanić, a witness at Milošević's subsequent war crimes trial, said that Horseshoe was a colloquial nickname for a "completely different" Yugoslav army plan that should come into effect only if the ethnic Albanian population took the side of the foreign aggressor in case of aggression on Yugoslavia.
-The Army would then "neutralising the Albanian strongholds".
+Ratomir Tanić, a witness at Milošević's later war crimes trial, said that Horseshoe was a nickname for a "completely different" Yugoslav army plan that should come into effect only if the ethnic Albanian population took the side of the foreign aggressor in case of aggression on Yugoslavia.
+The Army would then begin "neutralising the Albanian strongholds".
 Tanić stated that the army leadership did not use this plan during the Kosovo War "because there was no external aggression or Albanian rebellion".

 In April 2000, Heinz Loquai, a retired German brigadier general, published a book on the war that claimed that the German government's account had been based on a general analysis by a Bulgarian intelligence agency of Yugoslav behaviour in the war that was turned into a specific "plan" by the German Defence Ministry.
 According to Loquai, the Bulgarian analysis concluded that the goal of the Yugoslav government was to destroy the Kosovo Liberation Army, not to expel the entire Albanian population.
 He also pointed to a factual flaw in the German government's presentation by naming the plan "Potkova", which is the Croatian and Bulgarian word for horseshoe, but the Serbian word is potkovica.
+Loquai further said that the vague intelligence report had been falsified in order to divert criticism of the bombing campaign in Germany.